guardian/mobile-apps-article-templates/README.md

 ## Developing
 * checkout the project in a separate directory, outside the iOS and the Android app.
-* copy config.sample.js to config.js and fill in the details
-    * `base.android` is the 'ArticleTemplate' path within the Android app, eg: `/Users/sandropaganotti/Projects/android-news-app/android-news-app/src/main/assets/templates/`
-    * `base.html` is the path where this repository has been checked out, eg: `/Users/sandropaganotti/Projects/mobile-apps-article-templates/`
 * run `yarn` to install dependencies.
-* run `yarn setup` to locally ignore build files so they are not checked into master

 ## IOS and Android devs
 If you are developing against a branch which is not `release`, please follow the steps below: